LostArtefacts/TRX/docs/trx/MIGRATING.md

    for `trx.game.cutscenes`, `trx.game.demos` and their `play_` functions.

 18. **Update Lara's outfit definitions**
-   The `hair_pos` entries for Lara's braids were changed to `positions`.
-This field is now an array (of at most two values) rather than a single position.
-   Update `outfits.json5` accordingly.
+   The `braid` entries for Lara's outfits were changed to arrays to support up to two instances.
+Additionally, a `joints_object` can now be specified to allow using TR4/5 outfits. `outfits.json5` must be updated accordingly; refer to the default shipped file and [outfits documentation](OUTFITS.md).

 19. **Update scripts that pass an incomplete position** `{ x = , y = , z = }` needs all three coordinates.
 A missing one used to read